-Adderly Fong is a Canadian-born racing driver from Hong Kong who most recently competed with Bentley in different GT championships all over the world, but also in the Audi R8 LMS Cup in which he won the championship title in 2013.
+Adderly Fong is a Canadian-born racing driver from Hong Kong who most recently competed with Absolute Racing in different GT championships all over the world, but also in the Audi R8 LMS Cup in which he won the championship title in 2013.

 Fong spent the most of his career in open-wheel competitions, including one season as a development driver for Lotus F1 Team.

 Starting a career at the age 16 in Formula Renault

 Born in March 1990, Adderly Fong initiated his racing career in 2006, entering Formula Renault Asian Challenge and Formula Renault V6 Asia with Champ Motorsport.
 He spent two seasons in those competitions, scoring several podiums.